RaptorTECH Information Night: Join us Tuesday, November 28 from 6:00-7:30 p.m.for an opportunity to learn about RaptorTECH – Auditorium.

 - Silver Creek’s P-TECH will focus on a cybersecurity pathway, providing a foundation for careers in related fields.

-- Students in P-TECH will graduate with a high school diploma and an associate degree from Front Range Community College.
+- Students in P-TECH will graduate with a high school diploma and an AAS degree from Front Range Community College.

 - P-TECH students will also receive mentorship and internship opportunities with CISCO, Comcast, Peak Resources, and Seagate Technologies

-- SVVSD, Front Range, Cisco, Comcast, PEAK Resources, and Seagate Technologies work together to align the curriculum to meet the needs of cybersecurity careers in related fields and identify pathways to completion of a 4-year degree at Colorado colleges.
+- SVVSD, Front Range, Cisco, Comcast, PEAK Resources, and Seagate Technologies work together to align the curriculum to meet the needs of cybersecurity careers in related fields.

 What is RaptorTECH?